fuxster/fillit/README.md

 ### Description

-Given a maximum of 26 Tetrominos make the smallest square possible.
+Fillit is a recursive backtracking algorithm that fits a set of Tetriminos in the smallest possible square without rotating the Tetriminos.
 Tetrominos will be represented from A to Z in the given order, non-filled points will be represented by a dot.